-The two functions Read a De-Interlaced Text File and Write a De-Interlaced Text File turn out to be inverse functions of each other.
+The two functions Read a De-Interlaced Text File and Write a De-Interlaced Text File turn out to be nearly inverse functions of each other.
+Later we will explain the nearly part of the previous sentence.

 We can summarize all the book index related functions that are under the Utilities menu.
 If you are creating a book index from scratch, then follow the directions at the start of this help topic and first write and save the deinterlaced lines in a text file.
 Then choose Utilities | Book/Document Index | Read a De-Interlaced Text File... to read that file and create the first draft of the book index grid.
 Be sure to always immediately save that grid as directed.
 The grid looks like a real book index, but is in grid form.